felixleopoldo/benchpress/docs/source/index.rst

 Describing the relationship between the variables in a study domain and modelling the data generating mechanism is a fundamental problem in many empirical sciences.
 `Probabilistic graphical models <https://en.wikipedia.org/wiki/Graphical_model>`_ are one common approach to tackle the problem.
-Learning the graphical structure for such models is computationally challenging and a fervent area of current research with a plethora of algorithms being developed.
+Learning the graphical structure for such models (sometimes called causal discovery) is computationally challenging and a fervent area of current research with a plethora of algorithms being developed.
-To facilitate the benchmarking of different methods we present Benchpress, a novel `Snakemake <https://snakemake.github.io/>`_ workflow for producing scalable, reproducible, and platform-independent benchmarks of structure learning algorithms for probabilistic graphical models.
+To facilitate the access to the different methods we present Benchpress, a scalable and platform-independent `Snakemake <https://snakemake.github.io/>`_ workflow to **run**, **develop**, and to create reproducible **benchmarks** of **structure learning algorithms** for probabilistic graphical models.
 Benchpress is interfaced via a simple `JSON <https://www.json.org/json-en.html>`_-file, which makes it accessible for all users, while the code is designed in a fully modular fashion to enable researchers to contribute additional methodologies.
 Benchpress  provides an interface to a large number of state-of-the-art algorithms from libraries such as `BDgraph <https://cran.r-project.org/web/packages/BDgraph/index.html>`_, `BiDAG <https://cran.r-project.org/web/packages/BiDAG/index.html>`_, `bnlearn <https://www.bnlearn.com/>`_, `gCastle <https://github.com/huawei-noah/trustworthyAI/tree/master/gcastle>`_, `GOBNILP <https://bitbucket.org/jamescussens/gobnilp/src/master/>`_, `pcalg <https://cran.r-project.org/web/packages/pcalg/index.html>`_, `scikit-learn <https://scikit-learn.org>`_, `TETRAD <https://www.ccd.pitt.edu/>`_, and `trilearn <https://github.com/felixleopoldo/trilearn>`_    as well as a variety of methods for data generating models and performance evaluation.
-Alongside user-defined models and randomly generated datasets, the workflow also includes a number of standard datasets and graphical models from the literature, which may be included in a benchmarking study.
+Alongside user-defined models and randomly generated datasets, the workflow also includes a number of standard datasets and graphical models from the literature.

-See also the paper  :footcite:t:`rios2021benchpress`, the `GitHub <https://github.com/felixleopoldo/benchpress>`_ repository, and `this Medium story <https://medium.com/@felixleopoldorios/structure-learning-using-benchpress-826847db0aa8>`_.
+See also :footcite:t:`rios2021benchpress`, the `GitHub <https://github.com/felixleopoldo/benchpress>`_ repository, and `this Medium story <https://medium.com/@felixleopoldorios/structure-learning-using-benchpress-826847db0aa8>`_.

 .. note::

-    The documentation is still under development.
+    This site is under development.

 .. footbibliography::